satwik77/Transformer-Formal-Languages/README.md

 #### Setup

-First create the required directories by running setup.sh
+First create the required directories and extract the dataset by running setup.sh
 ```shell
 chmod a+x setup.sh
 ./setup.sh